TorchlightSoftware/law-docs/src/documents/pages/tutorials.html.md

 have immediate benefits, which we will see in our implementation of the remaining services.

-Our `contact/set` service should accept an `args` object containing values for `name` and `number` properties, as well as a `sessionId` token, to ensure that only logged-in users can edit the contact list.
+Our `contact/set` service should accept, as its first parameter, an `args` object containing values for `contactName` and `phoneNumber` properties, as well as a `sessionId` token, to ensure that only logged-in users can edit the contact list.

 ```
 # app/services/contacts/set.coffee